VivekBhat/oo/README.md

 	Click on request a book a book.

+	When the book becomes available he or she should get a mail, provided a valid email id is provided.

+Steps to get an email notification:

+1) Signin or have an existing account in the system with a valid email address.

+2) Request a checked out book.
+The confirmation message will be shown as "Mail sent" but a mail will not be received.

+3) Now if the user or the admin returns the book and its status becomes available.

 Subsquent Steps/ Bugs:

 1) The email field in checkout and return on behalf of a user will work if we put different email ids.